If you are homeless, statutory duties enable us to work with you to find a new home.

 If we have reached a decision that you can have reviewed, we will tell you who you must contact, and the timescales for doing so.
 The person who carries out the review will not have been involved in your case previously.

 If you would like independent advice about your rights, contact a solicitor or an independent housing advice or law centre.
-Cambridge and District Citizens Advice offer a drop-in service.
+You could contact Cambridge and District Citizens Advice for example.